 Jago SalmonNon-Resident Fellow

-With 17 years of operational and analytic experience at the nexus of humanitarian, development, and peacebuilding operations in conflict-affected countries, Jago has served as a governance advisor in Afghanistan, Burkina Faso, East Timor, Lebanon, Somalia, South Sudan, Sudan, and Yemen, among others, and led UN integrated recovery and peacebuilding planning for Central African Republic in 2016, Liberia in 2017, and Zimbabwe in 2018.
-Jago was a co-author of the joint UN-WB study on (Re)Building Core Government Functions in Fragile and Conflict Affected Settings, and managed UNDP’s programme guaranteeing payments to 36,000 Ebola Response Workers in Guinea, Liberia, and Sierra Leone during the West African Ebola epidemic.
+With 15 years’ experience at the nexus of humanitarian, development, and peacebuilding operations in conflict-affected countries, Jago has supported UN operations in Afghanistan, Burkina Faso, East Timor, Lebanon, Liberia, Somalia, South Sudan, Sudan, and Yemen, among others, and has led UN-EU-WB integrated recovery and peacebuilding planning and assessment teams in Burkina Faso, Central African Republic, Liberia, and Zimbabwe.
+Jago was a co-author of the joint UN-WB study on (Re)Building Core Government Functions in Fragile and Conflict Affected Settings, and in 2014 managed UNDP’s programme guaranteeing payments to 36,000 Ebola Response Workers in Guinea, Liberia, and Sierra Leone during the West African Ebola epidemic.

-Prior to joining the UN, Jago worked as an analyst on the Middle East, with a focus on Sudan, and worked with national civil society and the International Crisis Group.
+Prior to joining the UN, Jago worked as an analyst on the Middle East, with a focus on Sudan.
 Jago has a doctorate in political science from Humboldt University in Berlin, and speaks English, French, Italian, and Arabic.